-When you purchase a toy or a game, the merchant or manufacturer can offer you a warranty free of charge.
-This is called a "conventional warranty.”
+When you purchase a computer or a tablet, the merchant or manufacturer can offer you a warranty free of charge.
+This is called a “conventional warranty.”

 Contents of the warranty

 If a document detailing the warranty exists, you should request a copy.
 Otherwise, ask the merchant to write the warranty details on your invoice or in your contract.

 If the computer or tablet you purchased is covered by a merchant or manufacturer warranty, you must follow certain steps to enforce your rights.
 For example, you will need to ask the merchant or manufacturer to repair a computing device or to obtain the authorization to have it repaired yourself.

 - the problem prevents you from using the computer or tablet as it was meant to be used;

 - the device was used and maintained normally, in accordance with the manufacturer’s recommendations or the terms of the warranty.

 If the merchant or manufacturer refuses to honour the warranty, you should first try to reach an agreement.

 To help you resolve your problem, the Office has made various tools available to you.
 First, refer to the Resolve a problem with a merchant section, which presents the various steps to follow.
 Among other things, you will find suggestions on negotiating with a merchant in order to reach an agreement.